Commerce (1800 ship): Career

 Commerce first appeared in Lloyd's Register (LR) in 1801.
 Lloyd's List's ship arrival and departure data had her returning to England from Martinique in April 1801.

 After a change in ownership, Commerce became a Liverpool-based slave ship.

-1st slave voyage (1801–1802): Captain John McLeeven acquired a letter of marque 16 May 1801.
+1st voyage transporting enslaved people (1801–1802): Captain John McLeeven acquired a letter of marque 16 May 1801.
 He sailed from Liverpool on 21 June 1801.
+In 1801, 147 vessels sailed from English ports, bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.

-Commerce acquired her slaves at the Congo River and arrived at Trinidad on 25 December.
-She sailed from Trinidad on 12 February 1802 and arrived back at Liverpool on 9 April.
+Commerce acquired her captives at the Congo River and arrived at Trinidad on 25 December.
+She sailed from Trinidad on 12 February 1802, and arrived back at Liverpool on 9 April.
 She had left Liverpool with 27 crew members and had suffered 11 crew deaths on her voyage.

-2nd slave voyage (1802–1803): Captain McLeeven sailed from Liverpool on 19 May 1802, bound for West Africa.
-Commerce arrived at St Kitts on 9 December with 180 slaves.
-In February 1803 Lloyd's List reported that Commerce, M'Nevin, master, had arrived at St Kitts from Africa and had been sold.
+2nd voyage transporting enslaved people (1802–1803): Captain McLeeven sailed from Liverpool on 19 May 1802, bound for West Africa.
+In 1802, 155 vessels sailed from English ports, bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.

+Commerce arrived at St Kitts on 9 December with 180 captives.
+In February 1803 Lloyd's List reported that Commerce, M'Nevin, master, had arrived at St Kitts from Africa and had sold there.
 Commerce sailed from St Kitts on 10 April and arrived back at Liverpool on 26 May 1803.
+At some point Edward Bowes replaced McLeveen as master.
 She had left Liverpool with 22 crew members and had suffered three crew deaths on her voyage.